tokenring-ai/mysql/README.md

 - **database_executeSql**: Executes SQL queries on registered MySQL databases
 - **database_showSchema**: Retrieves database schemas for registered MySQL databases

-These tools are automatically available when the plugin is registered with a TokenRing application.
+These tools are automatically available when the plugin is registered with a TokenRing application and MySQL providers are configured.

 ## Services